LINE Security Bug Bounty Program

 (13) Reporting vulnerabilities attributable to out-of-date browsers or platforms

 - Ex 1: Reporting vulnerabilities found in domains other than *.line.me, *.line-apps.com, *.line.naver.jp

-- Ex 2: Reporting vulnerabilities found on platforms other than iOS or Android
+- Ex 2: Reporting vulnerabilities found on platforms other than iOS, Android, Chrome and Windows 10 Mobile

 - Ex 3: Reporting vulnerabilities found in LINE related apps (LINE family apps, LINE games)

 (14) Reporting vulnerabilities related to auto fill web forms

 (15) Reporting the absence of secure flag attributes for non-critical cookies

 (16) Reports related to unsafe SSL/TLS cipher suites or protocol version